 Set to the IP address or DNS name of a node in cluster2.
 You can also set this to a virtual IP address.

 - GroupName Set to OracleGroup.

 - ControlMode Set to OnOff.

 - Username

-Set to the name of a user having administrative privileges for OracleGroup.
+Set to the name of a user who has administrative privileges for OracleGroup.

-Password
+- Password

-Encrypted password for defined in Username.
-Encrypt the password using the vcsencrypt -agent command.
+Encrypted password for the user mentioned in Username.
+Encrypt the password the ${\tt vcsencrypt}$ utility.